Reuben Sandwich Sliders make the perfect party food or easy weeknight dinner!

 While I love a good grilled Reuben, they’re not exactly the easiest meal to make for a big crowd or party…. until now that is!
-I was going to make our usual Ham & Cheese sliders for a party when I thought, why not switch it up a bit.
+I was going to make our usual Ham & Cheese sliders, or BBQ Chicken Sliders for a party when I thought, why not switch it up a bit.
 I’m so glad I did, these will definitely be a regular item on my party menus!

 The tops of these rolls are brushed with a deliciously seasoned butter taking these sliders from great to absolutely amazing!
 The best part is that while these are easy to prepare, they can be made hours in advance (even before any guests arrive) and just popped into the oven before eating.